netlify/labs/features/api-authentication/documentation/README.md

 ![](../../../media/api-authentication/netlify-labs-option.png)

-This will automatically make the feature available for all sites you have in your Netlify account, under **API Authentication** in site settings.
+This action will automatically make the feature available for all sites in your Netlify team.

+You can access the API Authentication feature by selecting your site from the team dashboard, and clicking on **API Authentication** in the sidebar.

 ![](../../../media/api-authentication/api-authentication-site-settings.png)